 • Save

-I’d highly recommend staying at Northend Campground.
-You’ll be able to book exact campsites but it’s difficult to tell which campsites are which with unclear signage.
-Even so, we found a place to sleep.
-There are four individual campsites (two single, two double) and a group camping area as well.
-Northend is by far the largest and most well-equipped campground on the trail, with two outhouses, fire pits and firewood, a food storage platform, and a rain shelter.
-But most impressive were the stars over Kingsmere Lake; best and brightest I’ve seen in years!
+If you’re backpacking Grey Owl Trail, I highly recommend staying at Northend Campground.
+You can book individual campsites at the Visitor Centre, but it’s difficult to know which campsites are which with limited signage.
+Even so, we found a place to pitch our tents.
+In Northend Campground, there are four individual campsites (two single, two double) and group camping as well.
+Northend is the largest and most well-equipped campground on Grey Owl Trail, with two outhouses, picnic tables and fire pits at each campsite, and access to firewood.
+Northern has a food storage platform (bear cache) and a shared kitchen shelter.
+Most impressive were the stars above Kingsmere Lake; the best and brightest I had seen in years!

-Read more: Amisk Wuche Trail: Short Elk Island Hike in Alberta
+Read next: Amisk Wuche Trail: Short Elk Island Hike in Alberta

 • Save